-If we are a PFIC for any taxable year during which you hold our ADSs or ordinary shares, our PFIC status could result in adverse United States federal income tax consequences to you if you are a United States Holder, as defined under "Taxation-Certain United States Federal Income Tax Considerations."
+If we are a PFIC for any taxable year during which you hold our ADSs or ordinary shares, our PFIC status could result in adverse United States federal income tax consequences to you if you are a United States Holder, as defined under "Taxation-United States Federal Income Tax Considerations."
 For example, if we are or become a PFIC, you may become subject to increased tax liabilities under United States federal income tax laws and regulations, and will become subject to burdensome reporting requirements.
-See "Taxation-Certain United States Federal Income Tax Considerations-Passive Foreign Investment Company."
+See "Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company."
 There can be no assurance that we will not be a PFIC for the current or any future taxable year.
+Our U.S. counsel expresses no opinion with respect to our PFIC status.